banesto/YNAB4-64bit/README.md

+Disclaimer: Forked from and all the credit goes to https://gitlab.com/bradleymiller/Y64/-/tree/master

 # 64-bit YNAB 4 converter shell script for macOS

 YNAB 4 is a 32-bit application that will not run on macOS beginning with macOS Catalina.
 Catalina is the first version of macOS to exclusively support 64-bit applications.
 YNAB made an announcement that they will not update YNAB 4 to the 64-bit architecture.